|Of the 12 slave cabins that once stood on the Rippavilla Plantation, this is the last one that remains. |

 (CLICK ON IMAGES TO ENLARGE.)

 A witness to lots of living -- and plenty of dying -- the one-room slave cabin rests uneasily near the edge of 21st-century America.
 A massive, ugly dirt berm for a modern housing development looms ominously nearby.
-Missing glass in six of its eight panes, a window beckons visitors to peer inside the circa-1850s frame structure.
+A window missing a pane of glass beckons visitors to peer inside the circa-1850s frame structure.
 Sunlight squeezes between beams.
 In a barren room, signs of long-ago life appear: a crumbling brick fireplace, an ancient wooden door, peeling white paint.
 Above the living space, a loft below a red tin roof.

 Before departing, the visitors examine the exterior.
 Large, white stone blocks provide a foundation.
 Stone steps rise to a door but fail to complete the connection.
 A slim coat of fading reddish-brown paint covers small sections of weather-beaten boards.
 A guide points out curiosities: thumbprints in the brickwork of the fireplace.
 The marks beg many questions, perhaps unanswerable: